iambrj/fastMap/spec.md

 - A trie is a data structure that keeps pointers to the its children, and each transition to a child represents one letter being added to the currently processed string.

 - We propose representing each key in a simple trie.
-The trie nodes will be augmented with two values: number of children leading further from that trie node, as well as, the value for the key at that trie node (if it was set).
+The trie nodes will be augmented with two values: number of children leading further from that trie node, as well as, the value for the key ending at that trie node (if it was set).

 - The height of the trie is at max 64, since each key has max length 64.